wdporter/i-am-that-vuepress/18-to-know-what-you-are-find-out-what-you-are-not/readme.md

 **Q:**&ensp;I would call it rather unconscious existence: I am, but I do not know that I am.

-**M:**&ensp;You have said just now: “I am, but I do not know that I am”.
+**M:**&ensp;You have said just now, “I am, but I do not know that I am”.
 Could you possibly say it about your being in an unconscious state?

 **Q:**&ensp;No, I could not.

-**M:**&ensp;You can only describe it in the past tense: “I did not know.
+**M:**&ensp;You can only describe it in the past tense, “I did not know.
 I was unconscious”, in the sense of not remembering.

 **Q:**&ensp;Having been unconscious, how could I remember and what?